-Component PI Scoring issues SG60 SG80 SG100 ETP species ETP speciesManagement strategy(a) Management strategy in There are measures in place that minimise the UoA-related mortality of ETP species, and are expected to be highly likely to achieve national and international requirements for the protection of ETP species.
+Component PI Scoring issues SG60 SG80 SG100 ETP species Management strategy 2.3.2 The UoA has in place precautionary management strategies designed to: - meet national and international requirements; and - ensure the UoA does not hinder (a) Management strategy in place (national and international requirements) There are measures in place that minimise the UoA-related mortality of ETP species, and are expected to be highly likely to achieve national and international requirements for the protection of ETP species.
 There is a strategy in place for managing the UoA's impact on ETP species, including measures to minimise mortality, which is designed to be highly likely to achieve national and international requirements for the protection of ETP species.
-There is a comprehensive strategy in place for managing the UoA's impact on ETP species, including measures to minimise mortality, which is designed to achieve above national and international requirements for the protection of ETP species.
-Management strategy in place There are measures in place that are expected to ensure the UoA does not hinder the recovery of ETP species.
+There is a comprehensive strategy in place for managing the UoA's impact on ETP species, including measures to minimise mortality, which is designed to achieve above national and international requirements for the protection of ETP species. recovery of ETP species.
+Also, the UoA regularly reviews and implements measures, as appropriate, to minimise the mortality of ETP species. (b) Management strategy in place (alternative) There are measures in place that are expected to ensure the UoA does not hinder the recovery of ETP species.
 There is a strategy in place that is expected to ensure the UoA does not hinder the recovery of ETP species.
-There is a comprehensive strategy in place for managing ETP species, to ensure the UoA does not hinder the recovery of ETP species.
-Management strategy The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar UoAs/ species).
+There is a comprehensive strategy in place for managing ETP species, to ensure the UoA does not hinder the recovery of ETP species. (c) Management strategy evaluation The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar UoAs/ species).
 There is an objective basis for confidence that the partial strategy/ strategy will work, based on information directly about the UoA and/or the species involved.
-The strategy/ comprehensive strategy is mainly based on information directly about the UoA and/or species involved, and a quantitative analysis supports high confidence that the strategy will work.
-Management strategy implementatio There is some evidence that the measures/strat egy is being There is clear evidence that the strategy/ comprehensive strategy is being implemented successfully. implemented successfully and is achieving its objective as set out in scoring issue (a) or (b). (e) Review of alternative measures to minimise mortality of ETP species There is a review of the potential effectiveness and practicality of alternative measures to minimise UoA-related mortality of ETP species.
-There is a regular review of the potential effectiveness and practicality of alternative measures to minimise UoA- related mortality of ETP species and they are implemented as appropriate.
+The strategy/comprehensive strategy is mainly based on information directly about the UoA and/or species involved, and a quantitative analysis supports high confidence that the strategy will work. (d) Management strategy implementatio n There is some evidence that the measures/strat egy is being There is clear evidence that the strategy/ comprehensive strategy is being implemented successfully. implemented successfully and is achieving its objective as set out in scoring issue (a) or (b). (e) Review of alternative measures to minimise mortality of ETP species There is a review of the potential effectiveness and practicality of alternative measures to minimise UoA-related mortality of ETP species.
+There is a regular review of the potential effectiveness and practicality of alternative measures to minimise UoA-related mortality of ETP species and they are implemented as appropriate.
 There is a biennial review of the potential effectiveness and practicality of alternative measures to minimise UoA- related mortality ETP species, and they are implemented, as appropriate.